India–United States Civil Nuclear Agreement

 The U.S. House of Representatives passed the bill to approve the deal on September 28, 2008.
-Two days later, India and France inked a similar nuclear pact making France the first country to have such an agreement with India.
-On October 1, 2008 the U.S. Senate also approved the civilian nuclear agreement allowing India to purchase nuclear fuel and technology from—and sell them to—the United States.
+Two days later, India and France signed a similar nuclear pact making France the first country to have such an agreement with India.
+On October 1, 2008, the U.S. Senate also approved the civilian nuclear agreement allowing India to purchase nuclear fuel and technology from—and sell them to—the United States.
 U.S. president, George W. Bush, signed the legislation on the Indo-US nuclear deal, approved by the U.S. Congress, into law, now called the United States-India Nuclear Cooperation Approval and Non-proliferation Enhancement Act, on October 8, 2008.
 The agreement was signed by then Indian External Affairs Minister Pranab Mukherjee and his counterpart then Secretary of State Condoleezza Rice, on October 10.

 In 2015, the agreement had still not been fully implemented.

 In 2016, the countries agreed to build 6 US-designed reactors in India.
 See timeline below.